Akshaykumarmundrathi/DataWareHouse_SQL/README.md

 This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
 Designed as a portfolio project, it highlights industry best practices in data engineering and analytics.

+# 📌 Objective

+Develop a modern data warehouse using SQL Server to consolidate sales data, enabling analytical reporting and informed decision-making.

 # 🏗️ Data Architecture

 The data architecture for this project follows Medallion Architecture Bronze, Silver, and Gold layers: